bunkerity/bunkerweb/docs/quickstart-guide.md

     **Using labels**

-    !!! info "Limitations using labels"
+    !!! warning "Limitations using labels"
         When using labels with the Docker autoconf integration, you can only apply custom configurations for the corresponding web service.
-Applying **http**, **default-server-http** and any global configurations is not possible.
+Applying **http**, **default-server-http** or any global configurations (like **server-http** for all services) is not possible : you will need to mount files for that purpose.

     The labels to use must follow the pattern `bunkerweb.CUSTOM_CONF_<TYPE>_<NAME>` :